Cyberfortress-Labs/Cyberfortress-SmartXDR-Core/README.md

 - Telegram Bot Token (optional, for Telegram integration)
 - Cloudflare Tunnel (optional, for external webhook access)

 > **Note**: On Windows, the `./start` script must be executed in Git Bash or MinGW64.
 It will not run in Command Prompt or PowerShell.
+Or you can use WSL2 (Windows Subsystem for Linux 2) to run the script.

 ## Deployment Modes